-Prerequisites: ENGS 93 or equivalent or permission of instructor Instructor: Parker
+Prerequisites: ENGS 93 or equivalent, or permission of the instructor.

-ENGM 183 Operations Management
+ENGM 183: Operations Management

 This course provides an introduction to the concepts and analytic methods that are useful in understanding the management of a firm's operations.
 We will introduce job shops, assembly lines, and continuous processes.
 Other topics include operations strategy, aggregate planning, production scheduling, inventory control, and new manufacturing technologies and operating practices.
-(Cannot be used to satisfy any AB degree requirements) Prerequisites: ENGS 93
+(Cannot be used to satisfy any AB degree requirements.)

-ENGM 184 Introduction to Optimization Methods
+ENGM 184: Introduction to Optimization Methods

 An introduction to various methods of optimization and their use in problem solving.
 Students will learn to formulate and analyze optimization problems and apply optimization techniques in addition to learning the basic mathematical principles on which these techniques are based.
 Topic coverage includes linear, nonlinear, and dynamic programming, and combinatorial optimization.
-(Cannot be used to satisfy any AB degree requirements) No prerequisites
+(Cannot be used to satisfy any AB degree requirements.)